SurlyMae/jekyll-now/_posts/2018-12-10-what-are-auto-properties-in-c-sharp.md

 <script src="https://gist.github.com/SurlyMae/891916083a117d1ddd8bdf2cff672db5.js"></script>

 Moving top down, let's look at the things we've changed.
 The constructor is different - instead of `this.id = id`, we now see `StudentId = id`.
 Um, where in the heck did `StudentId` come from?
+Take a look just below the constructor, where you'll see `public int StudentId { ... }`.
+At first glance this looks like a public method called `StudentId` and returning an `int`, but notice that there are no parentheses following `StudentId`.
+In C#, this is a property and it represents a private field.
+It provides a 'shorthand' way of writing getters and setters.